 When the Means Just Defy the End – Stanley C. Sargent

 A Pretty for Polly – Mercedes M. Yardley

 Silver Kisses – Ann K. Schwader

 About the Editor

-ROSS E. LOCKHART is an author, anthologist, and freelance editor.
+ROSS E. LOCKHART is an author, anthologist, editor, and publisher.
 A lifelong fan of supernatural, fantastic, speculative, and weird fiction, Lockhart is a veteran of small-press publishing, having edited scores of well-regarded novels of horror, fantasy, and science fiction.

-Lockhart edited the acclaimed Lovecraftian anthologies The Book of Cthulhu and The Book of Cthulhu II (Night Shade Books) and Tales of Jack the Ripper (Word Horde).
-He is the author of the rock-and-roll novel Chick Bassist (Lazy Fascist Press).
+Lockhart edited the anthologies The Book of Cthulhu I and II, Tales of Jack the Ripper, and The Children of Old Leech.
+He is the author of Chick Bassist.
 Lockhart lives in an old church in Petaluma, California, with his wife Jennifer, hundreds of books, and Elinor Phantom, a Shih Tzu moonlighting as his editorial assistant.

 Buy the Book